 Use an hand/ immersion blender to purée the soup to the desired consistency.
 (You can also use a standing blender, being sure to cover the top extremely tightly, holding it down with a towel and your hand.)
 Or, you can leave it as is for a chunkier soup.

 Add the honey, cayenne pepper, and season to taste with salt and pepper.
-(I used about 3/4 teaspoon salt.)
+Here's How to Season to Taste.
+(I used about ¾ teaspoon salt.)

 You can also make this recipe using my Easy Thai Curry Paste.
 Use about 3 tablespoons of it, adding it after the onion is soft, and omitting the dry, ground spices.